Heven69/compile-marshal/README.md

 compile-marshal code by dicky077

-its tool decode script to marshal
+ecrypt your script to marshal.